 Today, Cúc Phương is Vietnam’s proud centerpiece for conservation efforts.
 Park ranger’s guide guests through the rainforest, which lies on approximately 22,200 hectares of rainforest just outside of the capital city of Hanoi.

 Home to an abundant amount of flora and fauna, inhabitants of the park include 97 species of mammals including the gibbon, Francois’ leaf monkey, the slow loris, and macaques.
-Over-hunting has jeopardized the spotting of tigers, but leopard and other jungle cats may still be seen in the shadows.
+Over-hunting has jeopardized the spotting of tigers, but leopards and other jungle cats may still be seen in the shadows.

 Cúc Phương also homes as many as 300 species of birds; 36 species of reptiles; 11 species of fish; 17 amphibian species; over 2,000 plant species, and thousands of types of insects.
 As a visitor, you may take a 2.5-hour bus ride from Hanoi and rent a motorbike or bicycle at the park headquarters to explore on your own.